ibm-cloud-docs/netezza/singularity.md

 {:important: .important}
 {:caption: .caption}

-# {{site.data.keyword.netezza_short}} singularity
+# {{site.data.keyword.netezza_short}} external data sources
 {: #singularity}

-**COMMENT:**

-1. Name TBD
+**COMMENT: Name TBD**
-1. Can you access data from S3 only?

-With {{site.data.keyword.netezza_full}}, you can run different types of analytics on the fly to guide better decisions without having to import the data directly into your database.

-If you are working with external data sources, you can use {{site.data.keyword.netezza_short}} to access and analyze **.parquet** files that are stored on on AWS Simple Cloud Storage (S3) or AZURE remote sources.
+With {{site.data.keyword.metezza_full}}, you can use external tables to access and query **parquet** files that are stored outside of your database.

-## Setting up
-{: #settingupsingularity}
+{{site.data.keyword.netezza_short}} supports the following external data sources:

+- AWS S3
+- Azure Blob Storage

+External data sources use connection strings to specify how you can access an external system.
+Each connection string describes where your data is placed and how to authenticate to your data source.
+Each external data source has a definition (schema), but the actual data exists inside the {{site.data.keyword.netezza_short}} database.

+**TIP:**
+1. After you create an external datasource definition, you can use **ALTER** statements to modify the external data source columns or **SHOW** statements to view the external data source column values.
+1. You can use the *verbose* option with the **SHOW** command.
+When you run the command, the column values are combined to form the cloud connection string for that external data source.

+**COMMENT: Can I get an example command for this?**

+Use cases for external data source include:

+- X
+- X

+**COMMET: NEED HIGH-LEVEL EXAMPLES**

-To query or load external data, do the following steps:
+To work with external data, you must do the following:

 1. Specify bucket details, credentials, and other necessary information to access data that is stored outside {{site.data.keyword.netezza_short}}.
 1. Create an external table on a specific AWS bucket.

-## Using external tables
-{: #externaltablessingularity}

-An external table points to data that is located in AWS S3.
-External tables are used to read data from files or write data to files.

-Each external table specifies the parameters (connection string) that are needed to connect to a specific database.
-For example, username, password, the location of the database, or the timeout duration.
-You can include authentication information for the database in the data source connection by creating a sign on.

-Data sources represent connection string information that describes where your data is placed and how to authenticate to your data source.

-External data sources have schemas (definitions), but the actual data exists inside the {{site.data.keyword.netezza_short}} database.

-External datasources are maintained are specific to every database.
-After you create the external datasource definition, you can use ALTER statements to modify the external datasource columns or use SHOW statement to view the external datasource column values.
-Additionally, Netezza provides a verbose option too for the SHOW statement which combines the column values to form the cloud connection string for that external datasource.

-## External data source
-{: #externaldatasource_singularity}

-Data sources represent connection string information that describes where your data is placed and how to authenticate to your data source.
-You can use external datasources to access files of various format like .parquet that are stored on S3 or AZURE remote sources.
-An external datasource has a definition, also called its schema, but the actual data exists inside the Netezza system database.
-External datasources are maintained are specific to every database.
-After you create the external datasource definition, you can use ALTER statements to modify the external datasource columns or use SHOW statement to view the external datasource column values.
-Additionally, Netezza provides a verbose option too for the SHOW statement which combines the column values to form the cloud connection string for that external datasource.
+**COMMENT: 1.
+AWS only?
+2. How relevant is the info from the box note from a client POV?**

-### Creating external data sources with **CREATE EXTERNAL DATASOURCE**
+## Creating external data sources with **CREATE EXTERNAL DATASOURCE**
 {: #creating_externaldatasources_singularity}

-External data source defines the location of the external database and the credentials to connect to it.
-External data sources are used to establish connectivity and support the primary use case of data virtualization and data load by using {{site.data.keyword.netezza_short}}.
+External data sources are used to establish connection between storage accounts, and support the first use of data virtualization and data loading.

 1. Ensure that you have the following privileges: